SteffenEger/ocr_spelling_deuparl/paper_notes/README.md

-quantitative evaluation - Preprocessing - OCR - Spelling normalization
+Quantitative Wvaluation - Preprocessing - OCR - Spelling normalization

 From a short test passage of a transcript of a Reichstag session from 1880.
 The text passage has 143 lines at the end of the pipeline and starts from line number 3846.